 This morning I would like to look at the meaning of the cross.
+The gospel (good news) of Jesus Christ.
 Why did Jesus have to die?
 Especially on a cruel cross?
+Even Jesus'

-Even Jesus' chosen disciples did not understand the significance of His death.
+chosen disciples did not understand the significance of His death.
 It was only after the resurrection that they remembered what Jesus had taught them and they believed.